 It will take a few moments for our observatory to send the heads up display to your browser.
 If at any point it appears information is stale you can happily reload/refresh the page with no harm.
-It is also no problem to close your web browser page (or accidently do so).
+It is also no problem to close your web browser page (or accidentally do so).
 Just log on again.
 Your session will still be active and the telescope will not have been interrupted.

-As described below you can use the telescope by filling in forms on-the-fly at the whim of your imagination.
+As described below you can use the telescope by filling in forms on-the-fly.
 Alternatively some of the observing can be streamlined by creating plans (small scripts) in advance.
 Simply load the plan and the telescope will do as you request.
-This information is covered in the section "Creating Plans (ACP Planner)."
+This information is covered on the ACP Planner page.